-What made the meal particularly amazing, was that J had also made a multi-course feast for all of us the evening before.
-Plus, she and her husband were hosting brother-in-law M and his wife.
-They traveled up from Washington D. C. for our long weekend get-together.
+What made the meal particularly amazing, was that J had also made a multi-course feast for all of us the evening before!
+Plus, she and her husband were hosting BIL M and his wife.
+They traveled up from Washington D. C. for our long weekend family get-together.

 Sights & Sounds of Water Features

 This stone-lined stream meandered throughout a large area.
 It was my favorite feature of Chanticleer Garden.